A# Dominant 7th Piano Chord

 The Notes in an A# Dominant Chord

-The root is the bottom note of the chord, the starting point to which the other notes relate.
+The root of the chord is always the easiest to find because it's in the name of the chord!
 The root of an A# Dominant chord is A#.

 The third of an A# Dominant chord is CX.
 The third is up four half-steps from the Root.